NovoNordisk-OpenSource/connector/README.md

 ## Overview

-connector provides a consistent interface for connecting to different data sources, such as as simple file storage systems and databases.
+connector provides a seamless and consistent interface for connecting to different data sources, such as as simple file storage systems and databases.

 It also gives the option to use a central configuration file to manage your connections in your project, which ensures a consistent reference